The first thing I did was to let out one loud gasp. Followed by even louder gasps.

 In time, I should be able to save up for the best CPU money can buy.

-Thank you to my friends on Facebook for their advice and sympathy.
+Thank you to my friends on Facebook, whom I ran to for help, for their advice and sympathy.

 (Big, big thanks to Daniel M. Floresca, 11, for this incisive review of "Crying Children," published in the Manila Bulletin, Fun Page.
 Another grace in black and white.)